Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

-For the photoelectron wave function we follow the commonly applied strategy in \gls{pot}, namely the \gls{pwfs} approximation: $\gamma_{\ve k}(\ve r)=e^{\mathrm i \ve k \ve r}/\sqrt{V}$.
+To further evaluate the matrix element, we follow the commonly applied strategy in POT and approximate the photoelectron wave function by a plane wave final state (PWFS): $\gamma_{\ve k}(\ve r)=e^{\mathrm i \ve k \ve r}/\sqrt{V}$.
 Integrating by parts, and dropping the surface term, then allows us to write the matrix element as a sum over Fourier-transformed Bloch functions:

-Before putting everything together, we have to take the energy conservation of Equation~\ref{eq:goldenrule} into account.
-To this end, we identify the energy of the initial state as the sum of the ground state energy, $E_0^N$, plus the excitation energy $\Omega^{(m, \ve Q)}$.
-The energy of the final state consists of the photoelectron kinetic energy, $E_\mathrm{kin}=\ve k^2/2$ and the energy of the $N-1$-electron state, $E_{v,\ve{q}}^{N-1}$.
+Before putting everything together, we also take the energy conservation defined in Eq.~\ref{eq:goldenrule} into account.
+To this end, we identify the energy of the initial state as the sum of the ground state energy, $E_0^N$, and the excitation energy $\Omega^{(m, \ve Q)}$.
+The energy of the final state consists of the photoelectron kinetic energy, $E_\mathrm{kin}=\ve k^2/2$ and the energy of the $(N-1)$-electron state, $E_{v,\ve{q}}^{N-1}$.
 The latter can be expressed as the ground-state energy plus the ionization energy of the $v$-th valence band at $\ve{q}$: $\varepsilon_{v, \ve{q}}$.
-We then obtain
+This leads to

-Combining this expression for the energy conservation with the matrix element of Equation~\ref{eq:matrix_element4}, we can now rewrite the transition rate in Equation~\ref{eq:goldenrule}.
-This rate gives the probability for the $m$-th exciton, with excitation energy $\Omega^{(m, \ve Q)}$ and center-of-mass momentum $\ve Q$, to end up in a state with photoelectron momentum $\ve k$, if the photohole resides in valence state $\phi_{v,\ve q}$:
+Combining this expression for the energy conservation with the matrix element of Eq.~\ref{eq:matrix_element4}, we can now rewrite the transition rate $W$ in Eq.~\ref{eq:goldenrule}.
+This rate gives the probability for the $m$-th exciton, with excitation energy $\Omega^{(m, \ve Q)}$ and center-of-mass momentum $\ve Q$, to end up in a state with photoelectron momentum $\ve k$, if the photohole resides in valence orbital $\phi_{v,\ve q}$: